 Let’s talk about them.

 Once my therapist told me that our resilience is something, we as human beings are born with, and there is no way to improve it.
 I really had hard time believing it, as I always try to improve.
 I don't like to be told that it's just the way it is.
 However, I think she was right to a certain extent.
-I am not the most resilient person, and even though I have been working on myself for many years, I am still very much prone to get stressed quite easily.
+I am not the most resilient person, and even though I have been working on myself for many years, I am still very much prone to get easily stressed.

 Although the role of stress in developing anxiety disorders isn't clear, there are studies that show that stressful event or a persistent and chronic disorder can cause secondary biological changes in specific brain structures, that in turn can be the reason for anxiety.

-According to experts, when someone experiences a stressful event, the amygdala (an area of the brain that contributes to emotional processing) sends a distress signal to the hypothalamus, so that the person has the energy to fight or flee5.
+According to experts, when someone experiences a stressful event, the amygdala (an area of the brain that contributes to emotional processing) sends a distress signal to the hypothalamus, so the person has the energy to fight or flee5.

 Experiencing chronic stress, the body makes more cortisol (hormone that controls stress response, blood glucose levels, inflammatory responses, and blood pressure) than it releases.
 High levels of built-up cortisol can wear down the brain’s ability to function properly.
 According to several studies, chronic stress can disrupt synapse regulation, resulting in the loss of sociability and the avoidance of interactions with others.
 Stress can kill brain cells and even reduce the size of the brain.
-Chronic stress has a shrinking effect on the prefrontal cortex (the area of the brain that is responsible for memory and learning)6.
+Chronic stress also has a shrinking effect on the prefrontal cortex (the area of the brain that is responsible for memory and learning)6.

-Cortisol also can create a domino effect that hard-wires pathways between the hippocampus and amygdala which makes the brain more predisposed to being in a constant state of fight-or-flight aka more receptive to stress7.
+Cortisol can create a domino effect that hard-wires pathways between the hippocampus and amygdala which makes the brain more predisposed to being in a constant state of fight-or-flight aka more receptive to stress7.

 In fact, studies show that during acute psychological stress extracellular Gamma aminobutyric acid (GABA) decreases8.